NVIDIA/modulus-launch/examples/weather/fcn_sfno/README.md

 - checkpointing_level: Specifies how aggressively the gradient checkpointing is used
 - mode: Specifies the run mode, i.e., training, inference, or ensemble.
 - multistep_count: Number of autoregressive training steps.
+- save_checkpoint/load_checkpoint: Type of checkpoint to save, distributed or gathered (loses optimizer state)

 To see a list of all available options with description, run